ztongwv/ztongwv.github.io/_pages/about.md

 # 📖 Educations
 - *2022.09 - Present*, Northeast Petroleum University, Bachelor of Science in Electronic Science and Technology
-  - During my undergraduate studies, I served as the Chief Student Manager of the Electronic Innovation and Design Base,
+  - During my undergraduate studies, I held the following positions:
+    - Chief Student Manager of the Electronic Innovation and Design Base
-  - President of Tianfangke Innovation and Entrepreneurship Association,
+    - President of Tianfangke Innovation and Entrepreneurship Association
-  - The Person in Charge of Huawei Cloud University Developer Alliance at Northeast Petroleum University.
+    - Person in Charge of Huawei Cloud University Developer Alliance at Northeast Petroleum University

 # 🎖 Honors and Awards
 - Lanbinghe (Changzhou) Precision Measurement Technology Co., Ltd. Corporate Scholarship, 1 time      *May 2025*